 Who We Are

-The Milton Substance Abuse Prevention Coalition brings together a variety of stakeholders, professionals, and town officials to work collaboratively on preventing and addressing substance abuse and related mental health challenges in our Town of Milton.
+The Milton Substance Abuse Prevention Coalition brings together a variety of community stakeholders, professionals, students, and town leaders to work collaboratively on reducing, preventing, and addressing substance abuse and related mental health challenges in our Town of Milton, primarily amongst youth.
 We recognize that our community is not immune from these problems, and we are motivated to face them together.
 We are also committed to making it easier for those afflicted with these disorders to get information about where to find help, and providing opportunities for them to contribute to and inform our work.

 If You Want To Help

 The Milton Coalition runs on volunteers and is always seeking new members.
 We don’t care what skills or experience you bring.
 Everyone is welcome.
 Everyone is needed.
 Find your niche here.

 If you think that someone has overdosed on alcohol or drugs, call 911 immediately and state that you believe someone has overdosed and provide a clear address and location.
 Rapid response is essential for preventing potential permanent brain injury or death.
 First Responders in Milton are trained in reversing opioid overdoses with the drug Naxalone.
 The Massachusetts 911 Good Samaritan law provides protection for the caller from drug possession charges when an overdose victim or an overdose witness seeks medical attention.
 (You may read more about the Good Samaritan Law on the MassTAPP website.)
 Also, if you are close to a person who is misusing or addicted to an opioid painkiller, it is advised that you purchase and have on hand life-saving Naxalone, an easy to use nasal spray that can reverse an overdose before it’s too late.
 Most health insurance plans will cover most of the cost.
 You can purchase Naxalone at most pharmacies without a prescription.